SeednapseAI/clara/README.md

 Run `poetry run clara config` to know from where the program is going to read the configuration.
 Usually this path is going to be `/.config/clara/clara.yaml`.

-For now, there is only one parameter to change.
-This is a sample configuration:
+For now, there is only a couple of parameters.
+This is a sample configuration with the default values:

 ```
 llm:
   model: gpt-3.5-turbo
+index:
+  # similarity or mmr
+  search: similarity
+  k: 5
 ```

 Change the model for `gpt-4` if you have access to it.